The King of Fighters '94

 REVIEW

-On certain stages in KOF '94, the sharp pixels of characters and backgrounds just seem to "blur" together, and sometimes isn't as "easy on the eyes" as other 2D games I know and love.
-Nonetheless, the cool 2D character sprites and hand-drawn backgrounds do have a unique flair of their own.
+On certain backgrounds in KOF '94, the sharp pixels of characters and backgrounds don't quite mesh together well.
+In short, the game isn't as "easy on the eyes" as other comparable 2D fighters of the era.
+Nonetheless, the iconic and stylish 2D character sprites and hand-drawn backgrounds have a unique flair and paved the way for major improvements in future installments.
 One of the coolest and most unique visual aspects of KOF '94 is that your eternally supportive teammates are seen in the background during the fight, cheering you on when you land attacks.
-That subtle detail alone definitely added a ton of personality to the game, and would also carry on to future sequels.
+This subtle detail alone definitely added a ton of personality to the game, and would later carry on to future sequels.

 Developer(s): SNK